2011–12 New Jersey Devils season: Playoffs

 The Devils clinched their 20th playoff berth in 22 seasons with a 5–0 win over the Carolina Hurricanes on March 31, 2012.
 They finished the regular season with 102 points, finishing fourth in the Atlantic Division and sixth in the Eastern Conference.
 The Devils finished the regular season as the 6 seed in the East with 102 points.
 Returning injured center Travis Zajac led the team's offense as they then proceeded to knock the Florida Panthers out of the playoffs in 7 games, winning game 6 in overtime with a goal from Zajac and another in double overtime in game 7 from Henrique.
 They moved on to play their division rivals, the Philadelphia Flyers, in the conference semifinals and were considered heavy underdogs in the series.
 They faced some early setbacks against the Flyers including a Game 1 overtime loss and the injury of all-star Ilya Kovalchuk.
 However the Devils rallied in Game 2 without their star forward, winning the game by a score of 4–1.
 Kovalchuk returned strong for Game 3 and his pass to Ponikarovsky gave the Devils a much needed overtime goal to win Game 3.
 The streak continued as the Devils would win 4 in a row to eventually defeat the Flyers and advance to the Eastern Conference Finals for the first time since 2003.
 The Devils would play the New York Rangers in the Conference Finals, a rematch of the 1994 series that resulted in a heartbreaking Game 7 overtime loss during Brodeur's rookie season.
 The series was highly publicized by the New York media and was a tough back-and-forth battle for the first four games, leaving the series split 2-2.
 The Devils' fourth line, which had been very successful throughout the playoffs, came through in Game 5 to help give the Devils a 3–2 lead in the series.
 The line consisted of players Ryan Carter, Stephen Gionta and Steve Bernier, all of which had been dropped from a professional roster at some point during the season.
 Emerging as playoff heroes, they tallied an impressive 19 points in the first three rounds.
-Despite constant comparisons to the 1994 series, the Devils and Brodeur rewrote history and claimed victory on May 25, 2012, as Henrique scored another series clinching overtime goal in Game 6 to advance the Devils to the Stanley Cup finals against the Los Angeles Kings.
-Facing the Kings in the Finals, the Devils lost two consecutive overtime games at home and then game three in Los Angeles.
+Despite constant comparisons to the 1994 series, the Devils and Brodeur rewrote history and claimed victory on May 25, 2012, as Henrique scored another series clinching overtime goal in Game 6 to advance the Devils to the Stanley Cup Final against the Los Angeles Kings.
+Facing the Kings in the Final, the Devils lost two consecutive overtime games at home and then game three in Los Angeles.
 However, the Devils managed to not be swept after losing the first three games in the series, but still lost the Cup in six games.